ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 ```

-## Request Completion Notification
+## Request Notifications

-By default, a request completion email will be sent to users, along with a link to download their data, if applicable.
-To change this behavior, set the `send_request_completion_notification`
+By default, emails will be sent to users at various points in the request lifecycle.

-variable in your `fidesops.toml`.
+To change this default behavior for any email type, set the variables under the `notifications` category in your `fidesops.toml`.

 You must also set up an [EmailConfig](./email_communications.md) that lets fidesops send automated emails
 to your users.
 If using a custom privacy center, ensure that you intake an email identity, which is required for email notifications throughout fidesops.

+### Request Receipt

+An email will be sent to users to notify them that their privacy request has been received.

+### Request Completion

+Upon access request completion, an email will be sent to users to notify them of request completion, along with a link to download their data, if applicable.

 !!!
 Note
 For security purposes, the data package download link is a one-time link and expires in 24 hrs by default.
 To change TTL, update the `subject_request_download_link_ttl_seconds`